milanoxoxo/openlibraryAPI/Answers to technical questions.md

 import {startTransition} from 'react';

-// It is urgent to show the user typed setInputValue(input);
+//It is urgent to show the user typed\
+setInputValue(input);

-// The set update which is not urgent could be put inside startTransition() startTransition(() => {
+//The set update which is not urgent could be put inside startTransition()\
+startTransition(() => {
   setUserName(input);
 });